 The BOT-3000E performs a test without human input except for setup and the pressing of an electronic button.
 The instrument includes many features that help in validating a test as to time, date of last calibration by the manufacturer, date and time of last verification by the user, date and time and location number of test run as well as test foot (slider) used, age of and number of runs on that test foot, etc. These features help establish courtroom credibility.
 See a video demonstration of the BOT-3000E.

 The 2012 International Building Code states that ceramic tile shall conform to the requirements of ANSI A137.1, the current version of which (2015) says that testing shall conform to a BOT-3000 dynamic coefficient of friction test.
 ANSI A137.1 states that tile expected to be walked on wet indoors shall have a minimum DCOF of 0.42.
 It does not provide a minimum DCOF for outdoor areas or ramps.
 However, the latest version of this test method (ANSI A326.3) also states that this test “can provide a useful comparison of tile surfaces, but it does not predict the likelihood a person will or will not slip on a tile surface.”
-The official ANSI B101.3 test method, and its safety recommendations, are based on actual slip and fall research in a laboratory under controlled conditions using numerous human subjects.
+The official ANSI B101.3 test method, and its safety recommendations, were based on actual slip and fall research in a laboratory under controlled conditions using numerous human subjects.
 The modified test outlined in ANSI A137.1/A326.3 apparently is not, and should therefore not be used exclusively to assess the slip risk of any flooring.

-The ASTM E303 slip resistance test standard defines the British pendulum tester that is now a national standard for pedestrian floor slip resistance in 49 nations on five continents and has been endorsed by Ceramic Tile Institute of America since 2001.
-It is the most widely used pedestrian slip resistance test method worldwide.
+The ASTM E303 slip resistance test standard defines the British pendulum tester that is now a national standard for pedestrian floor slip resistance in at least 50 nations on five continents and has been endorsed by Ceramic Tile Institute of America since 2001.
+It is the most widely used and trusted pedestrian slip resistance test method worldwide.
 The most common safety standard for a level floor is a minimum Pendulum Test Value (PTV) of 36.
 The pendulum is the basis of the Sustainable Slip Resistance standard that has been specified by McDonalds Restaurants since 2006.
 Here is a video demo of the pendulum slip resistance tester.

 Both hard and soft rubbers are specified for the pendulum, with soft rubber being applied primarily to barefoot situations such as showers, bathroom floors, and swimming pool decks.